francisjodi/Eventful/README.md

 # Eventful
-an event portal for college organizations/clubs so students know what's going on
+An event portal for college organizations/clubs so students know what's going on at their schools.